emanuelemassaro/Mobility-US/README.md

 *Notice 2: This is preliminary work has not been shared yet with the public audiance.
 It serves as proof of concept for the AXA Research Fund – Call for Proposals Covid-19.*

+*Notice 3: The same mobility analysis showed here for the US can be done for the different countries listed in the proposal.*

+*Notice 4: The expenditure data analysis can be at this stage for the US and Mexico.*

 ## Data

 Mobility data is provided by Unacast INC., a location intelligence, and measurement platform.
 Expenditure data is given by Safegraph Inc.